Implementing the Privacy Principles

 Hosting agreements (whether internally or externally hosted) should explicitly preclude access to personal information by any unauthorised party.

-Principle 12.
-People cannot be assigned unique identifiers unless it is necessary for the agency to perform its legal functions efficiently.
+Agencies cannot assign unique identifiers to people unless it is necessary for that agency to carry out its legal functions efficiently.

-You should ensure that any identifiers are only used to enable particular functions necessary for the operation of the site or service, and ensure that analytic data is anonymised, secured from unauthorised access and only used for the purpose of understanding usage of a site or service.
+You should ensure that any identifiers are only used to enable particular functions necessary for the operation of the site or service.
+Make sure that analytic data is anonymised, secured from unauthorised access and only used for the purpose of understanding usage of a site or service.

 You should consider the benefits that RealMe offers in providing protection to user privacy.